Intelligent people are particularly prone to overthinking that can cause analysis paralysis and lead to a failure to make decisions or take action.

 There are several causes of analysis paralysis and these can affect the brightest people more intensely.

-Often we don’t make a decision because we fear making the wrong one.
+Often we don’t make a decision because we are afraid of making the wrong one.
 It can be impossible to work out all the many possible consequences of the choice.
 Because it is impossible to know which decision is best, we avoid making any decision at all.
 This can be particularly difficult for academically smart people who rely on their thinking skills.

 There is too much choice